efatmae/efatmae.github.io/_publications/2025/out_of_sight.md

 ---
-title: "Out of Sight Out of Mind,Out of Sight Out of Mind: Measuring Bias in Language Models Against Overlooked Marginalized Groups in Regional Contexts}"
+title: "Out of Sight Out of Mind,Out of Sight Out of Mind: Measuring Bias in Language Models Against Overlooked Marginalized Groups in Regional Contexts"
 collection: publications
 type: "Pre-print"
 date: 2025-04-15